Auzzy/pyinq/docs/src/source/bettertests.rst

                         num, prev_diff = next_num, diff

         @after
-        def tear_down():
+        def teardown():
                 global fib
                 del fib

-The above example demonstrates the use of both basic test fixtures. :func:`setup` will occur before each test, as indicated by the :func:`before` tag. :func:`tear_down` will occur after each test, as indicated by the :func:`after` tag.
+The above example demonstrates the use of both basic test fixtures. :func:`setup` will occur before each test, as indicated by the :func:`before` tag. :func:`teardown` will occur after each test, as indicated by the :func:`after` tag.
 The test fixtures contain the common setup and tear down code, allowing each test to take care of itself.
 Since they occur before and after each test, :func:`before` and :func:`after` are called test-level fixtures.

 If you require setup and/or tear down for an entire module, use module-level fixtures.::